 Another critical criterion is the flow rate of the filter.
 The flow rate means the amount of water a unit can filter in an hour.
-Aquarium filter with an appropriate flow rate is imperative to choose which suits your aquarium size.
+An aquarium filter with an appropriate flow rate is imperative to choose which suits your aquarium size.

-Aquarium filters, if not quite enough, can be irritating for you, although it is natural to produce some noise of the rotating machine.
+If not quite enough, Aquarium filters can be irritating for you, although it is natural to produce some noise from the rotating machine.
 Some users also find, when the filter becomes old or clogged, it starts to generate sound.

 Proper maintenance is necessary for keeping your aquarium filter noise-free.
 If you do not like a resonant filter, search for a filter, which is well known for low noise levels.